Foundations of Rational Quantum Field Theory, I

 Before proceeding, let us discuss in some detail the case where $N$ is a prime number.
 As was mentioned earlier, the realizations of $SU(N)_{1/p}$ and $SU(N)_{1/q}$ are the same conformal field theory, provided that $p=m^2 q \mod sN$ where $s=2$, for an even $N$, $s=1$, for an odd $N$, where $m$ is an arbitrary integer.
-For $N$ which is prime (such that $N>2$; for $N=2$, substitute, instead in the sequel, $N=4$) it is well known, that there are exactly two possibilities for each integer $p$ modulo $N$, $p=m^2 \mod N$ or $p=-m^2\mod N$ for some $m$ (since $Z_N$ is a finite field this follows from the the basic theorem of algebra on solutions of polynomial equations over a finite field, see, for example, \REF\Jacobson{N. Jacobson, ``Basic Algebra'', vol. 4, W.H.
+For $N$ which is prime (such that $N>2$) it is well known, that there are exactly two possibilities for each integer $p$ modulo $N$, $p=m^2 \mod N$ or $p=-m^2\mod N$ for some $m$ (since $Z_N$ is a finite field this follows from the basic theorem of algebra on solutions of polynomial equations over a finite field, see, for example, \REF\Jacobson{N. Jacobson, ``Basic Algebra'', vol. 4, W.H.
 Freeman, New--York (1985)}ref. \r\Jacobson).
 More succinctly put, we may assume, that

 where $\left({q\over N}\right)$ is the Legendre symbol defined as

 The theory with $q=\pm m^2 \mod N$ is realized by making the substitution of the fundmental weight $\lambda_{mr}$ instead of the fundamental weight $\lambda_r$, in the theory $SU(N)_{\pm1}$.
 In this case the extended current algebra is generated by the current $J_1=G^{\Lambda^1} H^{\Lambda^m}$ where $H$ is the corresponding primary field of $SU(N)_{\pm1}$, which has the dimension ($\mod Z$),